howtographql/howtographql/content/backend/graphql-scala/8-mutations.md

 }
 ```

-Now you know what `mutation` keyword means, so it isn't hard to imagine what this mutation does.
-Name suggests it's point of our interests - it creates a user, takes two paramaters of type `String` and `AuthProviderSignupData` and returns a `User`
+It isn't hard to imagine what this mutation does.
+Name suggests it's point of our interests - it creates an user, takes two paramaters of type `String` and `AuthProviderSignupData` and returns a `User`

 But wait... until now we've used `type` not `input`.
 So what is this? `input` is a type that can be used as parameter.
 You very often will see it along `mutation`s.